 Shakshuka: Calories, Nutrition and Health Benefits

-Middle Eastern breakfast powerhouse with eggs poached in spiced tomato sauce, delivering complete protein with lycopene-rich antioxidants for sustained energy.
+Protein-packed Middle Eastern breakfast with eggs poached in spiced tomato sauce—complete nutrition in one satisfying skillet.

 Quick Nutrition Facts